nipunaupeksha/fast-api-rest-api/README.md

 - POST /auth/sign-up
 - POST /auth/sign-out

-To use the local development
+To use the local development, follow the below instructions.

 - Install conda and create a new environment
 - Use poetry to add dependencies